Rule 1: General governance policies of the Quebec Press Council

 8.09 Liability of Directors and Officers – A Director or Officer shall not be liable for any loss, damage or expense incurred by the Corporation while they are in office, except such as arises from their gross negligence, their wilful omission, or from the Act.

->

-> 8.10 General Powers – The Board of Directors shall manage and administer the business of the Corporation by By-laws and resolutions and may exercise all authority and power, and do all acts and things that the Corporation is authorized to do, unless such authority is conferred by the Act or the By-laws solely upon a General Meeting of members.
+8.10 General Powers – The Board of Directors shall manage and administer the business of the Corporation by Rules and resolutions and may exercise all authority and power, and do all acts and things that the Corporation is authorized to do, unless such authority is conferred by the Act or the Rules solely upon a General Meeting of members.

->

-> 8.11 Disclosure of Interest – Directors serve in their personal capacity and shall avoid any situation that places them in a conflict of interest.
+8.11 Disclosure of Interest – Directors serve in their personal capacity and shall avoid any situation that places them in a conflict of interest.

 A Director must disclose to the Board of Directors any direct or indirect financial or other interest they have with an individual, company or corporation that does business with the Quebec Press Council or wishes to.
 The Director in question shall not be entitled to vote on the adoption of a resolution relating to a matter in which they have an interest.

 Directors shall also comply with the rules set out in the Directors’ Code of Ethics.